 Rosa and Murray Bell’s Legal Pursuit of Adverse Possession

-These legal engagements directly contradict their public statements and tabloid portrayals of being unrepresented.
+These legal engagements directly show their tabloid statements of being unrepresented is both untrue and misleading.

 The Myers believe additional solicitor engagements may exist beyond those listed, as Rosa and Murray Bell’s attempts to amend their paper title boundary have consistently failed.